 No kidding, story crafting is important.
 You absolutely do need to know how to craft a compelling story.

-But if you don't have your head on straight about business storytelling from the start, all the crafting in the world is not going to make a difference.
+But if you don't have your head on straight about transformational communication and business storytelling from the start, all the crafting in the world is not going to make a difference.

-So let's talk about the essential mindshifts everyone needs to make about storytelling -- so you CAN craft amazing memorable inspiring stories, so you can knock it out of the park in delivering them, and so you can truly understand how to work with stories in your business to increase engagement, sales, loyalty, trust, and alignment.
+So let's talk about the essential mindshifts everyone needs to make about transformational communication and transformational storytelling -- so you CAN craft amazing memorable inspiring stories, so you can knock it out of the park in delivering them, and so you can truly understand how to work with narratives in your business that increase engagement, loyalty, trust, alignment, and sales.

 Here's the list of the 7 essential mindshifts you need to make:

-- Storytelling is about conveying images, not memorizing texts
+Transformational storytelling is about conveying visual images, not memorizing texts

 In this blog, we need to start with #1 -- storytelling is an experience, not a paint by numbers exercise.